vgmstream/vgmstream/BUILD.md

 - For *foo_input_vgmstream* add *../../WTL/Include* to the compilers's *additional includes*
 - For *foo_input_vgmstream* add *../../foobar/foobar2000/shared/shared.lib* to the linker's *additional dependencies*

-VS2013 may not be compatible with the SDK in release mode due to compiler bugs.
+VS2013/VS2015/VS2017 may not be compatible with the SDK in release mode when some options are enabled due to compiler bugs.
-FDK-AAC/QAAC can be disabled by removing *VGM_USE_MP4V2* and *VGM_USE_FDKAAC* in the compiler/linker options and the project dependencies.
+FDK-AAC/QAAC can be safely disabled by removing *VGM_USE_MP4V2* and *VGM_USE_FDKAAC* in the compiler/linker options and the project dependencies, MAIATRAC3 too, as FFmpeg is used instead to support their codecs.

 You can also use the command line to compile with MSBuild, if you don't want to touch the .vcxproj files, register VS2015 after trial, or only have VC++/MSBuild tools.